MENU

 Looking at the history of the original teaching of Buddhist theories, the first person to introduce the Three Treatises was Ekan.
 Dosho introduced the Hoso theories.

-• In the Fujiwara and Nara eras, Gangoji was operated under the Buddhist policy of pro-Buddhism Soga clans and it was also a state-sponsored temple attaining the Three Treasures controlled by the imperial court.
 However, in the Heian Era, the collapse of the ordinance system led to the disappearance of Kandai-ji, which was folded into Kofuku-ji and Todai-ji acting as Kenmon-jiin.
 But in the Kamakura Era, Gangoji’s temple was dissolved, and the temple buildings and towers were dispersed.

 And the remains of the priests’ living quarters supported the Kofuku-ji Daijo-in in the Muromachi Era, and it had monks of the Koshin-ji (Dain-ji) school (the Saidai-ji school of Shingon Risshu).
 During the Edo Era, many high-ranking officials came out, due to the direct connection with Saidai-ji temple.